nbw/japan/content/posts/vipassana.md

 ### But how do I observe something at the unconscious level?

-This the big problem.
+This is the big problem.
 At an intellectual level the idea of simply observing a sensation is quite easy to grasp.
 But *intellectual understanding doesn't not equate to the abilities of the unconscious.* Your unconscious mind is simply keep doing what it always does: reacting.. reacting.. reacting… reacting..

 The answer: you train the unconscious through experience.